Replaces: Chinese version (2012)

 In the period 2007-2010 the average prices of farmed rainbow trout, European seabass/gilthead seabream and Mediterranean mussel were EUR 3.9/kg, EUR 7.2/kg, and EUR 1.5/kg respectively.
 In the same period, all farmed species are sold mostly to small retailers, restaurants, hotels and at public market places.

 Food safety issues on the farms and of the products are monitored and controlled by the Administration for veterinary, phytosanitary and food-safety issues, the Ministry of Health and by various Laboratories (Veterinary, Public Health, Eco-Toxicology).

 The Institute of Marine Biology in Kotor provides the necessary data in the field of mariculture.
 The Faculty of Biology in Podgorica provides the data for the rearing of freshwater species.
 The Statistical Office of Montenegro is in charge of preparing and implementing numerous statistical researches, including aquaculture.

 Programme of water quality monitoring and biomonitoring on the farms and around the farms are regulated by the Law on Marine Fishery and Mariculture.
 The aim is to give farm owners timely information about the appearance of pollution and natural phenomena, if any, which may have a negative impact on the mariculture zone and on mariculture products.

-The Law on Freshwater Fishery lays down conditions for issuing licences to rainbow trout farms.
+The Law on Freshwater Fishery lays down conditions for issuing licences to aquaculture farms.
 The Law also prescribes the monitoring of water on and around the farms and this is carried out by the relevant national authority.